libopencm3/libopencm3-examples/examples/stm32/f4/stm32f4-discovery/timer/README.md

 # README

 This example demonstrates the use of timers to trigger an interrupt.
-This example will toggle two LEDs spelling out the following morse code:
+This example will toggle a LED spelling out the following morse code:

 SOS -> ...---...

-Where dots are .1s, dashes .2s, gaps .05s and the word pause .5s.
+using international morse timing, with a dot element of 100ms

 It's intended for the ST STM32F4DISCOVERY eval board.
-It should blink the LEDs on the board.
+It should blink a LED on the board.

 ## Board connections